shrinerb/shrine/doc/direct_s3.md

+---
+id: direct-s3
-# Direct Uploads to S3
+title: Direct Uploads to S3
+---

 Shrine gives you the ability to upload files directly to Amazon S3 (or any other storage service that accepts direct uploads).
 Uploading directly to a